 The landscape did not look like this 20 years ago, when entrepreneurs were a rare breed not only due to the difficulty of accessing financing, but also because of long processing times for company registrations as well as a lack of cross-border trade agreements.
 Fast-forward to 2019 and an abundance of venture capital has led to a boom in entrepreneurship, with more than 5,000 company founders across Asia receiving funding last year.

 Successful fundraising has inadvertently led managers to sound the alarm on frothy valuations.
 General partners are now more selective, seeking companies with a clear competitive advantage such as proprietary technology, first-mover status or the ability to operate in a niche market.
-The pitfalls of paying too much for a deal were painfully clear when Warren Buffet recently acknowledged that Berkshire Hathaway had overvalued Kraft.
+The pitfalls of paying too much for a deal were painfully clear when Warren Buffett recently acknowledged that Berkshire Hathaway had overvalued Kraft.

 Besides paying the right price for a deal, Asia-based managers looking to future-proof themselves would do well to consider ESG concerns – sustainable investing, ethics and governance compliance are becoming increasingly important to investors and fund managers globally: Preqin’s Future of Alternatives report shows that 40% of surveyed alternatives investors already have an ESG policy in place, with a further 40% expecting to implement one by 2023.
 ESG is already garnering attention in Asia – especially with more regional investors committing to the UN’s Principles for Responsible Investment (PRI).
 For those private equity & venture capital managers looking to capitalize on the huge and rapidly expanding opportunity across Asia, such considerations may make all the difference.